In photography, we call these patterned flags a “cookie”. They are very useful for adding a little life to a backdrop or creating a scene.

 In photography, we don’t place a gobo between the light source and the light’s optics.
 Instead, we place it in front of the light.
 It is between the light source and the area we want the shadow to fall upon.
 So, though it does the same basic thing, it technically isn’t a gobo.
 In photography, we call them cookies.

 The term “cookie” comes from the repetitive “cookie cutter” patterns that most cookies have.

 The major difference being that since a gobo comes before the light’s optics; it is easier to control the focusing of the shadow images.
 They are much sharper than what we get with a cookie.

 Cookies can be made of most any materials ranging from metal to paper and everything in between.
 We have this flexibility since the cookie isn’t subjected to the heat that a gobo has to endure.

-In this picture of a cat the cat appears to be snoozing with the late afternoon sunlight shining through the window.
-In reality, it was shot with a hard light source and a cookie cut to resemble the Tee shapes of the window crossbars.
+In this picture of the cat, the cat appears to be snoozing with the late afternoon sunlight shining through the window.
+In reality, it was shot with a hard light source and a cookie which has been cut to resemble the ‘T’ shapes of the window crossbars.

 Sometimes the use of a cookie is not hidden and is very obvious, other times it’s hard to tell.

 Question; is this a real scene of a girl looking out a window?
 Or is it a studio shot with a hard light source and a cookie?
-There’s no way to know, and that’s the whole point (I suspect the latter).
+There’s no way to know, and that’s the whole point.